 Traditionally, cow dung has been used as a fertilizer, but today, it is being collected and used to produce biogas.
 This gas is rich in methane and is used in rural areas of India/Pakistan and elsewhere to provide a renewable and stable source of electricity.

-Takomoto Biogas, founded by a team of Americans and Kenyans has created a system that allows rural dairy farmers to convert cow dung (animal waste) into a clean and cheap fuel (biogas) that is used for cooking, lighting and heating.
+Takomoto Biogas, founded by a team of Americans and Kenyans has created a system that allows rural dairy farmers to convert cow dung (animal waste) into a that is used for cooking, lighting and heating.

 This sure one good business idea to explore.